ChenAo-Phys/hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I am a master student studying physics in ETH Zurich.
-I like to use analytic and computational methods to tackle the problems in physics and in everyday life.
+I like to use analytic and computational methods to tackle problems in physics and in everyday life.

 My research direction is the application of artificial neural networks in quantum many-body problems.
 My current work focuses on solving the ground state of quantum systems using the neural network quantum state (NQS).

-I am looking for a PhD position.
-Please don't hesitate to contact me if you know a possible position suitable for me.
+I am looking for a PhD position in computational physics.
+Please feel free to contact me if you know any possible position suitable for me.